ranapartap/-Micro/README.md

 ## Installation

-1. Install via composer:
+ - Install via composer:
 `composer create-project ranapartap/micro`
-2. Edit the database credentials in `application/config/config.php`
+ - Edit the database credentials in `application/config/config.php`
-3. Create the required SQL database/tables with .sql statements in the `_install/`-folder
+ - Create the required SQL database/tables with .sql statements in the `_install/`-folder
-4. Make sure you have mod_rewrite activated on your server/in your server environment.
+ - Make sure you have mod_rewrite activated on your server/in your server environment.
-5. Install composer and run `composer install` in the project's folder to create the PSR-4 autoloading stuff from Composer automatically.
+ - Install composer and run `composer install` in the project's folder to create the PSR-4 autoloading stuff from Composer automatically.
 	- Basically composer install the required support libraries like Klien Router/NoORM and othrs etc.
 	- Also autolad the application PSR-4  system which works just like "include filename.php" all over our projects to include and use anything.
 PSR is the modern, clean and automatic version of old school "include" command.
-6. Open `micro\public` folder and run `serve.bat` batch file.
+ - Open `micro\public` folder and run `serve.bat` batch file.
 It will start the server at `http://localhost:8081`.
 You can type this address in browser and application will starts.
 (Make sure you have set path `php` path in you local environment correctly to run php, You can check the same by typing "php" on command prompt.
 If it does not give any error like (Windows 10) `php is not recognized as an internal or external command, operable program or batch file.)`.
 Then everything is fine and server will be started.

     **OR create an virtual host on your machine and use it.
 It is easy to create virtual host on Windows 10**

  - Browse your windows folder (eg: `C:\Windows\System32\drivers\etc`)
-  - Open "hosts" file in notepad
+ - Open "hosts" file in notepad.
  - At the end of file just add your local server address and hostname you wish (eg: `127.0.0.1 local-micro.com`)

-    NOW apache configuration (on XAMPP)
+**NOW apache configuration (on XAMPP)**

-  - Browse your apache folder (eg: `Z:\xampp\apache\conf\extra`)
-  - Open `httpd-vhosts.conf` file in notepad
+ - Browse your apache folder (eg: `Z:\xampp\apache\conf\extra`) Open `httpd-vhosts.conf` file in notepad.
  - At the end of the file add the following code (obviously update your relative paths)

 ```<VirtualHost *:80>
       ServerName local-micro.com
       ServerAlias www.local-micro.com